What is ASA?

 Stay Connected

 There are many ways to learn more about what the ASA offers to students both during and between meetings.
-Like us on Facebook or follow us on Twitter to connect with other students and receive periodic updates, announcements, and news.
-Check out the ASA website or the Explore Sound website to learn more about the ASA and its outreach efforts.
+Like us on Facebook, follow us on Twitter, Instagram and LinkedIn to connect with other students and receive periodic updates, announcements, and news.
+Check out the ASA website and the Explore Sound website to learn more about the ASA and its outreach efforts.

 Facebook